Browse by Medical Category

 What should I expect BEFORE a spine injection?

-Before your appointment, we will call you to screen you for anything that may interfere with the procedure, such as allergies to X-ray contrast, diabetes, and any current infections.
+Before your appointment, we will call you to screen you for anything that may interfere with the procedure, such as blood thinners, allergies to X-ray contrast, diabetes, and any current infections.

 What should I expect DURING a spine injection?